 Black-eyed susan is another old-timer that supplies ample landscaping color in late summer.
 Not only do its blooms last a long time, but it is also a drought-tolerant perennial, which comes in handy in the scorching heat of August.

 08 of 11

-Although they're shrubs rather than perennials, I also want to mention Candy Oh! roses in this context.
-They furnish your flower beds with blossoms at a time of year when many shrubs are valued more for their fall-foliage color.
-As "landscape roses," they're low-maintenance, but that's not their only good quality.
+Rosa Candy Oh! bushes furnish your flower beds with blossoms at a time of year... when many shrubs are valued more for their fall-foliage color than for their flowers.
+As landscape roses, they're low-maintenance, but that's not their only good quality.
 If you care about creating year-round color, you'll love the fact that they bloom deep into autumn.
-And because they're amenable to pruning, you don't... have to be afraid to prune them aggressively so as to keep them small in your flower beds.
+And because they don't mind being pruned, you don't have to be afraid to prune them aggressively so as to keep them small in your flower beds.